Leonardo-Boss/suckless-site/dwm.suckless.org/patches/historical/taglayouts/index.md

-# TAGLAYOUTS
+# taglayouts

 ## Description

-This patch enables one layout per tag in contrast of one layout for all tags. - A more general approach is the [pertag patch][1].
+This patch enables one layout per tag in contrast of one layout for all tags. - A more general approach is the [pertag patch](/patches/pertag).

 ## Download
 * None anymore